George Semple: Life

 He also built St Patrick's Hospital (1749–57), which was founded in 1747 with money bequeathed by Jonathan Swift following his death in 1745.
+In 1754, he bought land on Queen Street, built houses there, and lived on that street for the rest of his life.
+He also built houses on Capel Street, and country residences for other clients including Charles Cobbe.

-His best known work was Essex Bridge across the River Liffey (now Grattan Bridge).
+His best known work was Essex Bridge across the River Liffey (now replaced with Grattan Bridge).
 This was begun in 1752, and completed in 1754, and was considered one of the best bridges in Ireland.
 The government awarded him £500 for his efforts.
 Essex Bridge was taken down in 1872 and replaced by the present Grattan Bridge, leading from Parliament Street to Capel Street.
 Semple later wrote a book, Treatise on Building in Water, first published in 1776, which was based on this project.
+The project took a considerable toll on Semple's health.